exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 The `TimestampEntry` structure includes the timestamp itself, the hash of the timestamping transaction and the time when the timestamp was recorded.
-The time value is provided by the Exonum time oracle.
+The time value is provided by the Exonum Time Oracle.

 ### Create Schema